EliranMerhavi/game-engine/README.md

 and the following file to put in dependencies/shared-libs/
 * sndfile.dll [https://github.com/libsndfile/libsndfile/releases/tag/1.2.2]

-i left some random project in the sandbox library for you to learn how to use the game engine
+i left some random project in the Sandbox folder for you to learn how to use the game engine